JBtallgrass/datafun-CC-2-8/README.md

 ## A Snowy Afternoon Adventure with Winston and Milo
 ___________________________________________________________________
-Once upon a time there were two GSP pupies stuck in the house while thier owner was doing his computer homework.
+Once upon a time there were two GSP puppies stuck in the house while thier owner was doing his computer homework.